mahan-khoshdel/python-library-management/readme.md

 - Project Statistics
 - Contributing
 - License
 ---

-# 📖 Overview
+# Overview

-Managing library information manually becomes increasingly difficult as the number of books, members, and transactions grows.
+As the number of books, members, and transactions increases, manually managing library information becomes increasingly difficult.

-This project provides a simple object-oriented solution that stores and manages library information using SQLite.
-Every real-world object inside the system is represented as a Python class, making the code easier to understand, maintain, and extend.
+This project is a simple way to store and manage library information using SQLite.
+It uses object-oriented programming, which means it represents real-world things as classes in Python.
+This makes the code easy to understand, fix, and add to.

-The current implementation includes complete CRUD operations for several entities and lays the foundation for expanding the system into a fully functional library management application.
+The system currently supports complete create, read, update, and delete functions for several entities, which serves as a solid base for developing it into a comprehensive library management tool.
+This foundation allows for future expansion and enhancement of the application's capabilities.

 ---

-# ✨ Features
+# Features
 - Object-Oriented Programming (OOP)
 - SQLite Database Integration
 - Multiple Related Entities